 strategies for first time goat owners based on scientific best practices and holistic care.

--To develop and build community educational programs on goat husbandry and beekeeping centered around compassion, empathy, and environmental awareness.
+-To develop and build community educational programs on goat husbandry centered around compassion, empathy, and environmental awareness.

 -To improve community wellness through goat-assisted therapeutic services.